jmaki17/Ecooli_BCB546X-Fall2017/README.md

 #### &nbsp; &nbsp; &nbsp; &nbsp;  This directory contains all ` code ` we used in our partial replication of the study

 ## 2. Data Directory
 #### &nbsp; &nbsp; &nbsp; &nbsp;  This Directory contains data we generated and links to the original Sequence Archive Data base files.
-Most files are by far to large to post.
+Most files are by far too large to post.
 Therefore a word .doc containing links to the SRA fasta and fastq files will be provided.

 ## 3. Final project instructions (directory)
 #### &nbsp; &nbsp; &nbsp; &nbsp;  This directory contains the final project instructions both .md and .pdf files